Private Snafu

-Private Snafu is the title character of a series of black-and-white American instructional adult animated shorts, ironic and humorous in tone, that were produced between 1943 and 1945 during World War II, and voiced by Mel Blanc.
-The films were designed to instruct service personnel about security, proper sanitation habits, booby traps and other military subjects, and to improve troop morale.
-Primarily, they demonstrate the negative consequences of doing things wrong.
+Private Snafu is a series of black-and-white American animated instructional short films produced by the First Motion Picture Unit between 1943 and 1945 during World War II.
 The main character's name is a play on the military slang acronym SNAFU, "Situation Normal: All Fucked Up" (often minced as "All Fouled Up").
-The series was directed by Chuck Jones and other prominent Hollywood animators.
+He is depicted as an incompetent soldier whose misadventures are intended to instruct service personnel about security, proper sanitation habits, booby traps and other military subjects.
+The series' animation was primarily outsourced to Warner Bros.
+Cartoons, producers of the Looney Tunes and Merrie Melodies series.

 Background

 Coming!!
 SNAFU, the first episode introducing Private Snafu, directed by Chuck Jones, 1943.

 The character was created by director Frank Capra, chairman of the U.S. Army Air Force First Motion Picture Unit, and most shorts were written by Theodor "Dr. Seuss" Geisel, Philip D. Eastman, and Munro Leaf.
-Although the United States Army gave Walt Disney the first crack at creating the cartoons, Leon Schlesinger of Warner Bros.
-Cartoons underbid Disney by two-thirds and won the contract.
-Disney had also demanded exclusive ownership of the character and merchandising rights.
-Snafu was designed by Art Heinemann, the same man who would soon redesign Woody Woodpecker.
+Although the United States Army gave Walt Disney Productions the first crack at creating the cartoons, Leon Schlesinger Productions underbid Disney by two-thirds and won the contract.
+Disney had also demanded exclusive ownership of the character and merchandising rights, but in the end was forced to use Donald Duck or produce individual propaganda films.
+Snafu was designed by Art Heinemann, the same man who would soon redesign Woody Woodpecker for Walter Lantz Productions.
+The animators who worked on Snafu were reunited with department head Rudolf Ising, who worked with Leon Schlesinger in the studio's early years, as well as Geisel, which had collaborated with the studio on Horton Hatches the Egg.

 The goal was to help enlisted men with weak literacy skills to learn through animated cartoons (and also supplementary comic books).
 They featured simple language, racy illustrations, mild profanity, and subtle moralizing.
 Private Snafu did (almost) everything wrong, so that his negative example taught basic lessons about secrecy, disease prevention, and proper military protocols.

 Private Snafu cartoons were a military secret—for the armed forces only.
 Surveys to ascertain the soldiers' film favorites showed that the Snafu cartoons usually rated highest or second highest.
 Each cartoon was produced in six weeks.
 The shorts were classified government documents.
 Martha Sigall, employed at the ink and paint department, recalled the government security measures imposed on the staff working on them.
 They had to be fingerprinted and given FBI security clearances; they also had to wear identification badges at work.
 Workers at the ink and paint department were given only ten cels at a time in an effort to prevent them from figuring out the story content.

 The name "Private Snafu" comes from the unofficial military acronym SNAFU ("Situation Normal: All Fucked Up"), with the opening narrator in the first cartoon merely hinting at its usual meaning as "Situation Normal, ...
 All Fouled Up!"